angela1C/Responsive_Web_Design/bootstrapping/bstrap4.md

 - jQuery has a function called `clone()` that makes a copy of an element.

-For example, if we wanted to copy target2 from our left-well to our right-well, we would use:
+For example, to copy target2 from left-well to right-well use:

 ```javascript
 $("#target2").clone().appendTo("#right-well");